gdoor-org/gdoor-org.github.io/index.md

 Gira is a german manufacturer of house appliances, including door systems.
 These systems are connected via a proprietary two wire bus system.

 The GDoor hardware adapter supports the following features:
+- (In development) Connect the bus audio via VOIP.
 - Interfacing the bus messages with your favorite home automation software via MQTT.
 - Listening to the bus, e.g. to trigger notifications on mobile devices when a door bell button is pressed
 - Sending to the bus, e.g. to open the door